Astrophysics MSc

 Entry requirements

-A bachelor degree with 2:1 (hons) in physics or a related subject (such as geophysics, natural sciences, or mathematics).
+A bachelor degree with a 2:1 (hons) in physics or a related subject (such as geophysics, natural sciences, or mathematics).

 We accept a range of international equivalent qualifications.
 For more information, please contact the Admissions Team.